slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9824-9/packetizer_raw_output.md

 Update Section 9 Table 2 to list the CO flag as Bit 14, aligning it with the description in Section 5.1 and the established IANA EDNS header flags numbering (DO = bit 15, CO = bit 14).

+**Severity:** High
+  *Basis:* This misnumbering can lead to differing wire encodings between implementations, potentially causing the CO signaling feature to be silently ignored and breaking interoperability.

+**Confidence:** High

 ---

 ## Report 2: 9824-9-2